 How to get to Ronda by car

-- From Ardales, is the best choice for its mileage (100 km), for its tranquility and asphalt, although it is a dual circulation road; it is used by people from Ronda to go to Malaga.
-The route is as follows: Malaga, towards Campanillas, which in its first stretch is motorway and in its second stretch has going on refurbishment works, until the junction of Ardales; we drive along the bypass of this town to the junction that leads to Ronda passing by Cuevas del Becerro.
+- From Ardales: This route is the best choice for its 100 km mileage, tranquility, and asphalt.
+It’s a dual circulation road used by people from Ronda to go to Malaga.
+The route goes from Malaga towards Campanillas.
+The first stretch is a motorway and the second stretch has refurbishment works.
+We continue until the junction of Ardales and drive along the bypass of this town.
+Then we take the junction that leads to Ronda passing by Cuevas del Becerro.

 Find below the road routes from Malaga airport: